 - PHS 398 Face page use PHS 398 Face Page 1 form.
-The performance period should be 9/1/22-5/31/23. - Project Summary/Abstract provide a general project summary and relevance statement please use PHS 398 Face Page 2 form.
-Make sure to list the mentors as "Other Significant Contributors" on the second page of this form. - Specific Aims (1 page) discuss your overarching project goals - Research Strategy (3 pages) Research strategy document should include the following: - Innovation and Significance of the project - Research Approach to achieve the specific aims of the project including research design and procedural information.
-Make sure to discuss anticipated outcomes of the proposed research. - Scientific Premise general strengths and weaknesses of prior research that the application is based on and how you will address any identified weaknesses. - Scientific Rigor discuss efforts to ensure robust and unbiased experimental design, methodology, analysis, interpretation and reporting of results. - Project Timeline - Achievement of Pilot Grant Milestones See Pilot Grant Program description for more details on the program milestones.
+The performance period should be 6/1/23-5/31/24 for 1-year grants and should be 6/1/23-5/31-25 for individuals requesting 2 years of support. - Project Summary/Abstract provide a general project summary and relevance statement please use PHS 398 Face Page 2 form.
+Make sure to list the mentors as "Other Significant Contributors" on the second page of this form. - Specific Aims (1 page) discuss your overarching project goals - Research Strategy (3 pages for seed pilot grants up to \$25K in total direct costs; 6 pages for developmental pilot grants up to \$100K in total direct costs) - Research strategy document should include the following: - Innovation and Significance of the project - Research Approach to achieve the specific aims of the project including research design and procedural information.
+Make sure to discuss anticipated outcomes of the proposed research. - Scientific Premise general strengths and weaknesses of prior research that the application is based on and how you will address any identified weaknesses. - Scientific Rigor discuss efforts to ensure robust and unbiased experimental design, methodology, analysis, interpretation, and reporting of results. - Project Timeline - Achievement of Pilot Grant Milestones See Pilot Grant Program description for more details on the program milestones.
 Pilot grant applicants should include specific plans for submitting conference abstracts, publications, and grants. - Bibliography (no page limit) include a reference list for all cited sources in the application. - Other support for the applicant use the other support form page to report any completed, current, or pending support.
 Make sure to note any overlap with the pilot project and plans for dealing with overlap. - Biosketches (5 pages) are required for the applicant and mentor(s).
 Use the current NIH biosketch form: https://grants.nih.gov/grants/forms/biosketch.htm - Detailed budget and justification (no page limits) use the NIH PHS detailed budget form (PHS Form Page 4).
-Grantees should not exceed \$50,000 in direct costs, plus F&A at the approved institutional rate.
-Budgets are for 9 months only.
-Please provide a budget justification for each item in the spreadsheet.
-The budgets may cover equipment, salaries (plus relevant benefits), supplies, animal care costs, human participant payments, other research costs, and travel costs. - PHS Forms G (human subjects form and relevant attachments) Human Subjects and Clinical Trials and IRB approval letter (if applicable; no page limits) - make sure to include all relevant attachments in the compiled pdf form as well as the IRB approval letter - Vertebrate animals and IACUC approval letter (if applicable; no page limits) Vertebrate Animals Section, IACUC approval letter
+Grantees should not exceed \$25,000 in direct costs for seed grant applications and \$100K for developmental grant applications, plus F&A at the approved institutional rate.
+Seed grant budgets are for one year only.
+Developmental grants may request one or two years of support, but the total direct costs requested across the two years should not exceed \$100K.
+Please provide a budget justification for each item in the budget.
+The budgets may cover equipment, salaries (plus benefits), supplies, animal care costs, human participant payments, other research costs, and travel costs. - PHS Forms G Human Subjects and Clinical Trials Information, Study Record(s), Human subjects education certificates, and IRB approval letter (if applicable; no page limits) - make sure to include all relevant attachments in the compiled pdf form as well as the human subjects education certificates, and IRB approval letter - Vertebrate animals and IACUC approval letter (if applicable; no page limits)